 Section 9.
 Living in the Residence Halls

 Respectful Community: The Department of Community Living strives to create a comfortable and educational living community for all students.
 Each student is expected to behave in a manner that respects and considers the rights of others in the University community.
 The exercise of one person’s rights must not infringe upon the exercise of another’s rights in the ordinary course of daily living.
-Policies and procedures relating to residence halls are contained in previous Sections of this publication, in the Residence Halls and Meal Plan License, and in other publications issued by the University.
+Policies and procedures relating to residence halls are contained in previous Sections of this publication, in the Undergraduate Room & Board License Agreement, and in other publications issued by the University.
 Additionally, all COVID-19 policies and procedures apply to those within the residence halls.

 These policies and procedures carry the force of University regulations (see Section 2.9.).
 All students are expected to comply with these policies and procedures, as well as with those listed below.
 Students are reminded that multiple-occupancy rooms, as well as shared apartments and suites, create shared responsibility for residential behaviors.
 The Department of Community Living values regular and close interaction with residents so as to maximize communication about circumstances that could affect the quality of life in the residence halls.